‘Gold Rush’: Critic From Iowa Files Complaint Against Fairplay Mine In Colorado, Says Discovery Show Appears Scripted

 “It would make people aware that the laws and regulations are there for a reason and you don’t just go willy-nilly doing what you want.
 You get caught.
 You pay the price.”

 Rindsig says he also plans on taking aerial photos of the Gold Rush mining operation at Fairplay this summer in an ongoing effort to keep it honest.
-The Discovery Channel allegedly declines to comment on the inspection report that’s published in full on Starcasm.
+The Discovery Channel allegedly declined to comment on the inspection report that’s published in full on Starcasm.

 [Featured Image by Gold Rush/Facebook]